Vitalogy: Outtakes

-Packaging
+Title and packaging

 The original title for the album was Life.
 The first single, "Spin the Black Circle", was released before the album was released, and on the back of the single it states: "From the Epic album Life".

 The title Vitalogy, which literally means "the study of life", came from an early 20th-century medical book that Vedder found at a garage sale.
 This book was also the inspiration for the album's cover art and liner notes.
 Ament stated: "Ed brought in that book, and we said man that would make a great album cover."
 After explaining that, from Vs. onward, the band tried to take different approaches to packaging its records, he said: "We tried really hard, to make it like a book, kind of tipped it so it opened horizontally, which pissed off record stores: they had to put it in sideways."
 Packaging the album in this way cost an extra 50 cents per copy.
 When the band discovered that later versions of the medical book were still under copyright, they had to confer with their lawyers as they worked out which material they wanted to utilize in the final version of the artwork.

 The booklet contains outdated discussions of health and well-being, as well as other notes, dealing with life and death reflections, which seem to be more personal, like a message typed on the "Immortality" page that seems to be referring to the loss of a loved one ("I waited all day.
 You waited all day...but you left before sunset...and I just wanted to tell you the moment was beautiful.
 Just wanted to dance to bad music...drive bad cars...watch bad TV...should have stayed for the sunset... if not for me.").
 It also includes some poems or original sayings that do not belong to the songs' lyrics, but can be interpreted as commentary on the songs or, again, as a reflection on how life should or should not be lived.
 An example is the poem typed on the "Aye Davanita" page.
 The song's subtitle is listed as "The song without words", as it is an instrumental track, but the page also displays a sort of poem about the wasted life of a young girl.
 Another episode of "intruder words" is on the "Not for You" page.
 After the second refrain, instead of the actual lyrics, the typed words give a hint about the Sisyphus myth ("Call me Sisyphus love.
 Yeh, I move the rock.
 I just don't want to talk about moving the rock.
 Get pictures taken of me while moving the rock.
 Anything that distracts me from moving the rock.").
 The lyrics to "Whipping" are written on a copy of a petition to Bill Clinton against "pro-life" killings of abortion doctors.
 An X-ray of Vedder's teeth was pictured instead of lyrics on the page for "Corduroy".